nikostsagk/cluster_segmentation/README.md

 start the simulation with roslaunch

-    $ roslaunch roslaunch obj_recognition robot_spawn.launch
+    $ roslaunch obj_recognition robot_spawn.launch

 start the segmentation node

-    $ rosrun obj_recognition segmentation
+    $ rosrun obj_recognition obj_recognition_segmentation

-the segmentation node publishes `sensor_msgs::PCLPointCloud2` messages to the `/pcl_objects` topic.
+the segmentation node publishes `sensor_msgs::PCLPointCloud2` messages to the `/obj_recognition/pcl_clusters` topic.
 You can visualize the segmentation in `RViz` by selecting that topic to view.

 ### Dependencies